Before writing my Valencia Travel Guide, and visiting the city, I didn’t know an awful lot about the place.

 When I arrived in Valencia I was pleasantly surprised to find an interesting city that was full of many different things.
 There are some great architectural sites to visit, both old and new, a walk around the city is definitely recommended to take in all of this.

-If you are living in Spain, then Valencia is a perfect place to visit for a weekend away.
+If you are living in Spain, then spending 3 days in Valencia is a good plan.
 My visit coincided with my holiday for Semana Santa (Easter), and I was desperate to venture outside of Barcelona and see a bit more to Spain!

 After two months of solid English teaching, I needed a break and visiting Valencia was the obvious choice, as it’s not far from Barcelona.